Derrickpope1/Portfolio/README.md

 ## SAS
 I wrote this SAS code to determine the statistical significance between graduation and retention rates of on- and off-campus students.

 To me, this is my best project to date.
 I was given the opportunity to collaborate with my classmates on a major project for East Stroudsburg University.
 I was assigned as the leader of the statistical analysis group where I wrote the code above.
 We wanted to determine if housing had an impact on graduation and retention rates at our school.
 When we presented this project, I was extremely pleased with the reactions from the university's administration.
-I believe they were blown the results.
+I believe they were blown the results, and were able to use our findings to make decisions about the university's future.

 ## Author
 Thank you for taking the time to read about my projects.
 I hope this can add some context to the goals of my code.